xuankimtran/docs-1/pages/katalon-analytics/docs/ka-overview.md

 ### Defect integration and task system

-* Any latest test results can be submitted to your issues and releases in Jira while Katalon Analytics's task system helps you create and track multiple tasks to fix those defects.
+* Any latest test results can be submitted to your issues and releases in Jira while Katalon TestOps' task system helps you create and track multiple tasks to fix those defects.

 ### Test design and maintenance

 * With test design and test plan features, you can run more test cases more often.
-* You can  maximize your testing capacity with Katalon Analytics' test schedule and flexible hosting infrastructures (Katalon Cloud or your in-house server).
+* You can  maximize your testing capacity with Katalon TestOps' test schedule and flexible hosting infrastructures (Katalon Cloud or your in-house server).
 * Insightful metrics like Age, Same Failures and Flakiness signify and reflect your test quality and reliability.